NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 3. **Surgical Anesthesia**: the period appropriate for surgery when pain is no longer felt; muscles are relaxed, pupils are constricted, and the pupil reflex is absent.
 4. **Medullary Depression**: *oversedation*/overdose; depression of the medulla oblongata, which can cause respiratory cessation and potentially death.
 >[!ERROR] Signs of Complication
 >**Cyanosis**.
-At Time Out, the patient's fingers (nail beds), face (lips) are checked for cyanosis, which can act as a result of respiratory compromise.
-Spontaneous breathing is checked (disabled anesthetic ventilator).
+At *Time Out*, the patient's fingers (nail beds), and face (lips) are checked for cyanosis, which can act as a result of respiratory compromise.
+Spontaneous breathing is checked (disable the anesthetic ventilator).
+>
->- If CPR is required, the mayo table and back table is the scrub nurse's priority.
-They maintain sterility while the circulating nurse and assistant surgeon perform CPR and prepare medications.
+>Furthermore, if CPR is required, the scrub nurse prioritizes the sterility of the mayo and back table.
+The circulating nurse and assistant surgeon perform CPR and prepare medications.
 Afterwards, the surgery can be continued after re-draping and re-gowning.

-Depending on the scope of the anesthesia, it can be considered as **general anesthesia** (IV, inhalation) that produces sensory, motor, reflex, and mental blocks.
-For anesthesia that only affects one area of the body, they are considered as **regional anesthesia** (spinal, epidural, nerve blocks, infiltration, application, spray).
+Depending on the scope of the anesthesia, it can be considered as **general anesthesia** (IV, inhalation) that produces sensory, motor, reflex, and mental blocks; or anesthesia that only affects one area of the body— **regional anesthesia** (spinal, epidural, nerve blocks, infiltration, application, spray).
 The following are commonly used anesthetics (I've highlighted the ones mentioned during the review):
 1. **Non-Halogenated Inhalants**: gas delivered through an ET/mask
 	- **==Nitrous Oxide==** (Blue) used for initial restlessness.
 This is the most common inhaled gas.
 	- Cyclopropane (Orange) used for short procedures